genielabs/homegenie-packages/packages/Devices and Things/Rfm69 modules/README.md

 ## Instructions

 Install the package with app and widget.
-The package includes also some images and language files for English and German (others could be easily added)
+The package includes also some images and language files for English and German (**others could be easily added**)

-*You need to install the additional js package 'FileSaver.js' into the /usr/local/bin/homegenie/html/js path* See <a href="https://github.com/eligrey/FileSaver.js/"> FileSaver download page</a>
+*You need to have the additional js package 'FileSaver.js'.
+Therefore i included a subdirectory with these files.
+As an alterantive you could place these files into the /usr/local/bin/homegenie/html/js path*
+See <a href="https://github.com/eligrey/FileSaver.js/"> FileSaver download page</a>

-Start 'Rfm Switch Program'HGX programm
+After intsalltion the 'Rfm Switch Program' HGX programm is started automatically and
 the program is 'preconfigured' and uses the following parameters

 + Rfm.NetId: 			7  		- Network ID for all remote devices